Overview

 Example of a MURAL canvas

-Inviting staff and students to a mural
+Inviting students or external visitors to a mural

-How to generate a share link for visitors
+How to generate a visitor link

 Share button in a mural